klausweiss/online-chess-enhancement-suite/docs/TUTORIAL.md

 # Online Chess Enhancement Suite tutorial

 This short animated tutorial will teach you how to use this extension in just 4 gifs.
+Note that according to [Lichess Fair Play Guidelines](https://lichess.org/page/fair-play) you can't use this extension when competing against other players.

 ## Basic piece movement